Discover ways to influence tomorrow’s workforce! If you are an area professional, we can put you in touch with area high school students who:

 - Career Exploration Activities

-- Businesses and organizations participate in career exploration activities, such as classroom guest speaking opportunities, mock interview panels or student career fairs.
+- Businesses and organizations participate in career exploration activities, such as classroom guest speaking opportunities, career discovery days, and career forums!

 - Age Range: 8th-12th grade students